ITU-BDSA2024-GROUP23/Chirp/docs/report.md

 In the end of the project, almost all of our issues are resolved.
 The only issue missing is an the one where we will need to add authed inegration tests.
 We did not resolve this issue because we ran into some problems while working on it.
 The problem was that we had no way to fake an identity that we could use for these tests.
 Since the priority was only normal, wich meant that we had other issues that was more important, we decided to postpone that issue till we had time to figure out a solution.
 As of 18th of december 2024, 1 day before our hand-in we did not have time to figure out a solution for this issue.
 You can see that in total, we managed to resolve 62 issues out of 63 which we think is very good.

-As of missing features, the only feature we talked about implementing that we did not managed to, was a profile picture.
+As of missing features, the only feature we talked about implementing that we did not managed to, was a profile picture feature.
 The reason we did not implement this, was because we had no time left to address and plan a solution of how to implement this feature, before we had to deliver this project.

 ### From issue to production